THC Could be Good, but Too Much May Harm You

 Man suffers heart attack after consuming 90 milligrams of THC.

-It's becoming common knowledge both THC and CBD have various medicinal uses.
-Countless accounts of individuals stating they use cannabis in placement of a pharmaceuticals or as a supplement have become mainstream in reviews of cannabis strains.
+The belief that THC and CBD have various medicinal uses is becoming more and more common.
+Countless accounts of individuals stating they use cannabis in the place of pharmaceuticals or as a supplement have become mainstream in reviews of cannabis strains.

 Below are the believed ailments consumers face that lead them towards trying cannabis and affirming its medicinal benefits.
 More testing is needed to confirm cannabis's good versus bad effects linked to these ailments, but anecdotal evidence highly supports the listed - among others: